google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/weight.markdown

 ---

 <p class="intro">
-Web pages are getting bigger. <br><br>According to [HTTP Archive](http://httparchive.org/trends.php#bytesTotal&reqTotal), the average page weight for the [top one million sites](http://httparchive.org/about.php#listofurls) is now over 2MB.
+Web pages are getting bigger. <br><br>According to <a href="http://httparchive.org/trends.php#bytesTotal&reqTotal">HTTP Archive</a>, the average page weight for the [top one million sites](http://httparchive.org/about.php#listofurls) is now over 2MB.

 </p>